santoshallu1234/local_cat/windows-app/README.md

 1. Launch the application
 2. Press Ctrl+Shift+U to capture your screen
-3. The application will process the screenshot and display results
+3. The application will process the screenshot invisibly
-4. Use the "Copy" button to copy results to clipboard
-5. Click the "✕" button or click outside the window to close it
+4. Results are automatically:
+   - Copied to your clipboard
+   - Saved to results.txt
+   - Notified via system notification
+5. To view results in console, click "View Results" in the system tray menu

 You can also click the system tray icon to trigger a screen capture.

+## Invisible Operation Mode

+The application now operates completely invisibly to screen sharing applications:

+- Window is hidden at all times (positioned off-screen)
+- No visible UI elements during operation
+- Results delivered through non-visual means
+- System tray icon is the only visible element

+## Result Delivery Methods

+1. **Clipboard Copy**: Results are automatically copied to your clipboard
+2. **Text File**: Results are saved to `results.txt` in the application directory
+3. **System Notifications**: Brief notifications show processing status
+4. **Console Display**: Click "View Results" in the system tray to see results in a console window

 ## Building Executable